mshafei721/smart-research-crew/activeContext.md

-Current task: Refine `SectionResearcher` agent for focused research.
+Current task: Integrate agents with the FastAPI backend.